 Why do I need an email use policy?

 It's easy to dismiss concerns about email.
-After all, email is easy to use and most people are comfortable with it, especially if you provide standard email software like Microsoft Outlook.
+After all, email is easy to use and most people are comfortable with it, especially if you provide standard email software like Microsoft Office 365.

 However, it's precisely because email is so easy to use that you need an email use policy.